Folkestone Borough Police: World War Two

 Chief Constable Jenkins led the force from 1941 to 1943 and brought his experience of collaborating with the Auxiliary Fire Service and Home Guard with the Penzance Borough Police to his new command.
 The county of Kent, including Folkestone, was heavily bombed during the war, with ordnance coming in the form of bombs dropped by the Luftwaffe, artillery shells launched by the Germans from across the English Channel and later the V-1 rocket known as the "doodle-bug."
 In Crete Road West a POW camp was constructed for captured Italian soldiers; however, these soldiers were said to have had relative freedom and often left the camp and interacted with the townsfolk.

 At the Town Hall on Rendezvous Street, a "Report & Control Centre" was set up in the basement and was run by the police, fire and air raid precaution services.
 The room was invariably led by the Chief Constable Mr Jenkins or Police Inspector Butcher.

 In 1942 the Ministry of Food made a complaint to the Police Watch Committee that meals at the Folkestone Police canteen were not being properly recorded under rationing rules.
 The complaint was not upheld.

 Abolition

-Folkestone Borough Police was merged with the Kent County Constabulary in 1943, as a temporary measure to reduce the number of police forces the military had to deal with.
+Folkestone Borough Police was merged with the Kent County Constabulary in 1943 under the Defence (Amalgamation of Police Forces) Regulations 1942 (SR&O 1942/1443), as a temporary measure to reduce the number of police forces the military had to deal with.
 By 1946 though the government had abolished borough forces and Folkestone never regained its autonomy.
 Chief Constable Jenkins was made Assistant Chief Constable of Kent County Constabulary.